tencent-quantum-lab/tensorcircuit/docs/source/infras.rst

 - :py:mod:`tensorcircuit.channels`: Definition of quantum noise channels.

-- :py:mod:`tensorcircuit.densitymatrix`: Referenced implementation of ``tc.DMCircuit`` class, with similar set API of ``tc.Circuit`` while simulating the noise in the full form of the density matrix.
+- :py:mod:`tensorcircuit.densitymatrix`: Referenced and highly efficient implementation of ``tc.DMCircuit`` class, with similar set API of ``tc.Circuit`` while simulating the noise in the full form of the density matrix.

-- :py:mod:`tensorcircuit.densitymatrix2`: Highly efficient implementation of :py:obj:`tensorcircuit.densitymatrix2.DMCircuit2` class, always preferred than the referenced implementation.

 **ML Interfaces Related Modules:**